Q: Who are we and what is our mission?

 - Be between the ages of 4 and 19 years during the camp session.

-o Current physical examination certifies that the camper is appropriate to attend camp.
+- Current physical examination certifies that the camper is appropriate to attend camp.

-o Does not have any condition that might endanger the health, safety, or emotional well-being of others (i.e., apnea, poorly-controlled seizures, other poorly-controlled medical conditions) when checking in at camp.
+- Does not have any condition that might endanger the health, safety, or emotional well-being of others (i.e., apnea, poorly-controlled seizures, other poorly-controlled medical conditions) when checking in at camp.

-- Some kids may need extra help or supervision to enjoy camp, even if they meet the medical requirements to attend.
+- For in-person camp: Some kids may need extra help or supervision to enjoy camp, even if they meet the medical requirements to attend.
 This includes kids with any condition that might require extra help, such as blindness, deafness, muteness, autism, emotional or psychiatric problems, developmental delay, or recent significant life events.
 These campers may attend based on the type and amount of extra care they need, as well as the amount of support available from family and other caregivers.
 All these factors help us decide whether our program can accommodate your child.
 Please tell us prior to registering if any of these apply to your child.

 Q: What if our patient has passed away?

 A: We are so sorry for your loss.
 Please consider sending your patient’s siblings to Camp Hobé.
-Siblings from bereaved families may attend for three consecutive camp seasons after the patient passes.
+Siblings from bereaved families may participate for three consecutive camp seasons after the patient passes.
 Siblings must meet health and age requirements (see above).

-A: Camp Hobé helps your children by addressing and relieving the psychological, social, and physical impact of cancer and similarly treated disorders.
+A: Camp Hobé helps your children by addressing and relieving the psychological, social, and physical impact of cancer and similarly-treated disorders.
 Camp lets kids use and rediscover their bodies by letting them do activities they cannot normally do.
 The high level of supervision and medical care we provide makes this possible.
 Camp lets your children be kids again and lets them spend time outside a serious environment playing and learning through play.
 Camp returns kids to a peer group that they may have missed during treatment.
-At camp, living with cancer and similarly treated disorders makes your children part of the crowd.
+At camp, living with cancer and similarly-treated disorders makes your children part of the crowd.